Battle.net® end user License Agreement

 - You may not sell, transfer or commercially exploit access to a Beta, including the distribution of Beta keys without Blizzard’s express authorization.

-- Termination: Blizzard may terminate a Beta Test at any time, for any reason, or for no reason.
-Upon termination of the Beta Test, you must delete the Beta and all documents and materials you received from Blizzard in connection with the Beta Test, and remove any elements of the Beta from any hard drives on which the Beta has been installed.
-You agree and acknowledge that Blizzard’s termination of the Beta Test shall not be grounds for any refunds of any kind, including, but not limited to, refunds for time purchased to access World of Warcraft.
+- Termination: Blizzard can terminate a Beta Test at any time.
+When Blizzard terminates a Beta Test, you must delete the Beta and all documents and materials you received from Blizzard in connection with the Beta Test, and you may be asked by Blizzard to remove any elements of the Beta from any hard drives on which the Beta has been installed.
+You agree and acknowledge that Blizzard’s termination of the Beta Test shall not be grounds for any refunds of any kind, including, but not limited to, digital items, refunds for time purchased to access World of Warcraft, etc.

 - Sections of the Agreement Applicable to Beta Tests: When participating in a Beta Test, the terms of this Section 1(D)(ii)(4) shall supersede and govern over any other Section of this Agreement which may be in conflict with the terms of this Section 1(D)(ii)(4).
 Additionally, Section 1(B)(v), and 1(B)(vi)(3) of the Agreement are specifically excluded from the use of a Beta.

-- Blizzard is the owner or licensee of all right, title, and interest in and to the Battle.net Client, the Service, the Games, Accounts, and all of the features and components thereof.
-The Service or the Games may contain materials licensed by third-parties to Blizzard, and these third-parties may enforce their ownership rights against you in the event that you violate this Agreement.
-The following, without limitation, are owned or licensed by Blizzard:
+- Blizzard is the owner or licensee of all right, title, and interest in and to the Battle.net Client, Battle.net, the Games, Accounts, and all of the features and components thereof.
+Battle.net and the Games may contain materials licensed by third-parties to Blizzard, and these third-parties may enforce their ownership rights against you in the event that you violate this Agreement.
+The following components of Battle.net and/or the Games, are owned or licensed by Blizzard:

-- All virtual content appearing within the Service or the Games, such as:
+- All virtual content appearing within Battle.net or the Games, such as:

 - Visual Components: Locations, artwork, structural or landscape designs, animations, and audio-visual effects;